GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: PHP notice appearing when a translation file is not available for the chosen locale

 = 2.10.2.2 on April 19, 2021 =

 * Improved: Previous fix for an issue that affected HTML rendering of some posts and pages